 - Each person is asked to choose three lots, in order of preference.
 Next, each person saw the architect separately, stated her desires, needs and budget, and the architect tried to find a solution for everyone.

-- Once that is decided, people put their share of the funding needed to build the entire project in locked accounts to their name, which the ASBL manages in their name.
+- Once that is decided, people put their share of the funding needed to build the entire project in locked accounts to their name.
+In this phase, the ASBL is no longer a good governance instrument: instead a vennootschap, or société de droit commun, is established to manage these locked accounts in the owners’ names.
 At this point, the funding is secure.
 The ASBL hires a construction company, and the work is done.

 Is this a reasonable synthesis, ladies?